limegimlet/covid_dataviz/index.md

 # Why did I make this?

-I wanted to be able to see all indicator numbers for different areas of France in one map.
-I have not been able to find an official map that a) shows the indicators that determine alert levels & restrictions; and b) is interactive.
+I wanted to be able to see all indicator numbers for different areas of France in one interactive map, and suspect I'm not alone.
+The official maps from the French governenment are either static images, or are interactive but do not show the indicators that determine alert levels & restrictions.

 # Data caveats - please read!

 These maps display Covid-19 indicator values. **The values are merely an approximation of the official government figures** used to determine if a threshold has been reached.

-I cannot replicate government figures completely due to a lack of granularity in of the publicly-available data, as well as time lags in the reporting.
+I cannot replicate government figures completely due to the following:

-* There is a 3-day lag in testing numbers.
-For example, on Oct 7, the latest testing data was from Oct 4.
-Since incidence rates are based on testing data, the 'latest' `incid_tous` & `incid_70+` values will always from at least 3 days earlier.
+* a 3-day lag in testing numbers.
+Since incidence rates are based on testing data, the 'latest' `incid_tous` & `incid_70+` values here will always from at least 3 days earlier.

-* 'Personnes agées' for the French government means people 65 or older.
+* _Personnes agées_ for the French government means people 65 or older.
 However, the publicly-available testing data only breaks down age in 10-year increments.
 As a result the maps here show incidence rates for people 70 or older( `incid_70+`).
 In other words, they are understated compared to official government figures.

 * The government examines overall incidence rates for the major metropolitan in France when classifiying a département.
 These are Paris, Rennes, Bordeaux, Toulouse, Montpellier, Marseilles, Lyon, Grenoble and Lille.
-However publicly-available testing data is only at the département.
+However publicly-available testing data is by département, not commune.
 Paris is the only city with its own département.
 This likely means the overall incidence rate in these maps (`incid_tous`) is also understated.

-Below is a description of alert levels (for now, still _en français_, translation coming soon) as well as data sources.
+Read on for a description of alert levels (for now, still _en français_, translation coming soon) as well as data sources & processing.

 # Les seuils d'alerte (VF)